Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits

-This appendix demonstrates the application of the \acrshort{tiot} family framework, developed in Section \ref{sec:framework}, to the angular domain.
-In contrast to the temporal domain analyzed in the main body, the present appendix focuses on families parameterized within the $\ma{1}-\ma{2}$ domain.
-Starting seeds are supplied from the asymptotic behaviors associated with the limits $\tof \rightarrow 0, \infty$.
-Within the $\ma{1}-\ma{2}$ domain, these seeds are illustrated in Figs. \ref{fig:t0_short_m1m2.png} ($\tof\rightarrow0$, short transfers), \ref{fig:t0_long_m1m2.png} ($\tof\rightarrow0$, long transfers), \ref{fig:tinf_short_m1m2.png} ($\tof\rightarrow \infty$, short transfers), and \ref{fig:tinf_long_m1m2.png} ($\tof\rightarrow \infty$, long transfers).
-Utilizing the continuation scheme from Section \ref{sec:cont_scheme}, \acrshort{tiot} families are traced each of these seeds.
 Through this process, a total of 16 unique \acrshort{tiot} families are identified in the angular domain.
 These families are indexed in Table \ref{table:m1m2_families}, along with their associated asymptotic behaviors and connections to other families.
 The last column of Table \ref{table:m1m2_families} displays the colors that visualize each family within the three-dimensional ($\ma{1}-\ma{2}-\tof$) space in Fig. \ref{fig:families_m1m2.png}.
-Overall, the angular domain results confirm that the proposed framework is not restricted to the temporal domain formulation.
-The same seeding, continuation, and classification procedures apply directly, yielding a consistent family-based description of \acrshort{tiots} across different optimality domains.
+Overall, the angular domain results confirm that the proposed framework is not restricted to the temporal domain formulation. \taken{The continuation and classification procedures, including the grid-search seeding, are identical to those of the main body; the two formulations differ only in the enforced stationary conditions, with $\partial J/\partial \ma{1} = \partial J/\partial \ma{2} = 0$ (Eq.~\eqref{eq:angular_optimality}) imposed in place of $\partial J/\partial \t = \partial J/\partial \tof = 0$.
+In the angular domain the asymptotic limits are available at both the $\tof \rightarrow 0$ and $\tof \rightarrow \infty$ ends, the former having no counterpart in the temporal continuation, and serve here as a diagnostic for completeness rather than as the primary seeds.
+Because the two domains enforce different optimality conditions, they decompose the same solution landscape into different one-parameter families; the larger number identified here (16, versus 12 in the temporal domain) is a natural consequence of the differing formulations rather than an inconsistency.}